nexiality/documentation/release/nexial-core-v1.3.changelog.md

 - fixed logic error when `nexial.outputToCloud` is `true` but Nexial Cloud Integration is not properly set up.
 - fixed logic to determine chrome log location and file name
 - output spreadsheet now include link to multiple log files
-- when `nexial.outputToCloud` is set to `true`, Nexial wil re-upload log files to S3 towards the end of the exeuction so that the log file will have nearly the complete log information.
+- when `nexial.outputToCloud` is set to `true`, Nexial wil re-upload log files to S3 towards the end of the execution so that the log file will have nearly the complete log information.
+- fixed error that was preventing execution summary (JSON) to be uploaded to cloud storage.

 <!--